jsacco1/umi/README.md

-# umi

-Preprocessing tools for unique molecular index (UMI) sequencing reads
+# Analysis for simplified GUIDE-seq

 See the [wiki](https://github.com/aryeelab/umi/wiki) for documentation